tfindelkind-redis/azure-managed-redis-terraform/blog.md

 ## Conclusion

+Azure Managed Redis brings Redis Enterprise capabilities into Azure's managed service portfolio with:

+- **Redis Enterprise modules** (JSON, Search, Bloom, TimeSeries)
+- **Managed scaling** from development to high-performance tiers
+- **Built-in high availability** across availability zones
+- **Enterprise security** with TLS encryption and Redis AUTH

-Azure Managed Redis brings Redis Enterprise capabilities into Azure's managed service portfolio.
-While native Terraform support is still in development, the AzAPI provider gives you immediate access to deploy and manage these resources through infrastructure as code.
+While native Terraform azurerm support is in development, the AzAPI approach gives you immediate access to all these capabilities through infrastructure as code.

+**Key advantages of this approach:**
-The key benefit: you can start automating Azure Managed Redis deployments today without waiting for native provider support.
+- Deploy today without waiting for provider updates
+- Future-proof design for seamless migration to azurerm
+- Complete configuration coverage (SKUs, modules, HA, security)
+- Working examples for common deployment scenarios
+- Automated testing and validation

+The module handles the complexity of Azure's REST APIs while maintaining the simplicity of Terraform's declarative syntax.

 👉 [**Get started with the module and examples on GitHub**](https://github.com/tfindelkind-redis/azure-managed-redis-terraform)